marcelm/cutadapt/doc/guide.rst

 To shorten each read down to a certain length, use the ``--length`` option or the short version ``-l``::

-    cutadapt -l 10 input.fastq > output.fastq
+    cutadapt -l 10 -o output.fastq.gz input.fastq.gz

-This shortens all reads from ``input.fastq`` down to 10 bases.
+This shortens all reads from ``input.fastq.gz`` down to 10 bases.
 The removed bases are those on the 3' end.

 If you want to remove a fixed number of bases from each read, use